TechnologyClassroom/SetupNotes/README.md

 text on [Setup Notes](https://github.com/TechnologyClassroom/SetupNotes/) by Michael McMahon is licensed under the
 [Creative Commons Attribution-ShareAlike License 4.0 (International) (CC-BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).

+The one thing that has advanced my career with technology the most is taking notes.

+When I am about to do something new, I first write out what I am trying to do, the problem that I am trying to solve, or the original error message.
+I then research the topic.
+I take notes on the research and add the relevant links.
+Before I follow a workflow from the Internet, I try to understand the workflow as thoroughly as possible.
+I document the process I use and add any notes about what each step does.

+If I messed up something, I should be able to refer to my notes and undo any changes.
+I then document that process.

+Months later when I have forgotten the process, I can can look at my notes instead of restarting over again at the research phase.

+These are my notes.

 - [Apple/](https://github.com/TechnologyClassroom/SetupNotes/tree/master/Apple)
 - [BSD/](https://github.com/TechnologyClassroom/SetupNotes/tree/master/BSD)